sods/bioinformatics/deadlines.md

 The final project will have to be saved in its final form on the SageMathCloud system in your FinalProject folder.
 It will marked and its grade contributes to the 70% of the final module grade.

-MCQ deadline:
+MCQ deadline to be assigned

 **Final project deadline**

-The final project will have to be saved in their final version on the SageMathCloud personal folder on the **15th of January 2016** by 5pm.
+Final projects will have to be saved in their final versions on the SageMathCloud personal folders by the **15th of January 2016** at 5pm.